Our Top 5 of Vienna's Heurigen

 2. Edlmoser, 1230 Vienna

-Mauer is one of those places in Vienna where you're not quite sure if you're still actually in the capital of Austria - its quaint and charming village feel will make you feel right at home.
+Mauer is one of those areas in Vienna where you're not quite sure if you're still actually in the capital of Austria - its quaint and charming village feel will make you feel right at home.
 Edlmoser was recently voted one of the best Heurigen in the whole country!
 It's also very close to the Lainzer Tiergarten, a wonderful park where you can take stroll afterwards.

 3. Wieninger, 1210 Vienna